 Finding the Best Places to Retire Since 2006!

-A "Snowbird" Magnet, Clearwater is Home to Clearwater Beach, Often Named One of the Nation's Best
+A "Snowbird" and Tourist Destination, Clearwater is Home to Beautiful Clearwater Beach, Often Named One of the Nation's Best

 Overview: Beautiful Clearwater stretches across the Pinellas Peninsula, which sits between Tampa Bay and the Gulf of Mexico on Florida's mid-Gulf Coast.
 The Intracoastal Waterway separates Clearwater from its breathtaking oceanfront beach, Clearwater Beach.

-Cleawater is the the smallest of the three major cities in the Tampa metro but it is a vacation and "snowbird" magnet, drawing millions of out-of-state visitors every year.
+Cleawater is the the smallest of the three major cities in the Tampa metro, and it is a vacation and "snowbird" destination, drawing millions of out-of-state visitors every year.
 The main draw here is the beach, which is often named as one of the country's best.
-Many people think that Clearwater Beach is a separate city, but it is really a Clearwater suburb with sugar soft white sand, turquoise water, excellent restaurants, amazing sunsets, a marina with 207 slips and a fun small town atmosphere.
-Amenities such as museums and concerts that are found in most larger cities are in Clearwater or nearby in Tampa or St. Petersburg.
+Many people think that Clearwater Beach is a separate city, but it is really a Clearwater suburb with sugar soft white sand, turquoise water, excellent restaurants, colorful shopping venues, amazing sunsets, a marina with 207 slips and a fun small town atmosphere.

 Clearwater housing runs the gamut from modest ranch ramblers and cottages to luxury highrise oceanfront condos.
 Island Estates is a quiet island neighborhood between Clearwater and Clearwater Beach and has waterfront homes and a rescue and rehabilitation aquarium with dolphins, sea turtles, otters, and white pelicans.
 Sand Key is a peaceful oceanfront neighborhood south of Clearwater Beach.

 Cost of Living: 15% below the national average